FredHasselman/The-Complex-Systems-Approach-Book/assignments/ASSIGNMENTS_P1A.md

     + `a` and `d` are `1`
     + `b` and `c` are `2`
     + Initial values `R0` and `F0` are `0.1`
-* Make a plot of the timeseries for Foxes and Rabbits
+* Make a plot of the time series for Foxes and Rabbits
 * Make a plot of the 2D state space of this system (aka *phase plane*)
     + Examine how the state space changes for different parameter settings

 #### Answers {-}

-The Euler setup:
+The Euler set-up:
 $$
 \begin{align}
 R_{t+1} &= f_R(R_t,Ft) * \Delta + R_t \\